TamuraKafka/KAPS/README.md

 Through this rule, we extract and sort out ten datasets from the original dataset GoodReads_5702_309t_0%, which have not been modified except the data size.
 ### Folder data source
 The dataset GoodReads_5702_309t_0% is extracted and collated from the dataset GoodReads_309t_120415w.
-The ten data sets of GoodReads_5415_309t_5% ~ GoodReads_2850_308t_50% are obtained from the GoodReads_5702_309t_0% dataset by continuously excluding the people with the lowest w value in proportion.
+The ten datasets of GoodReads_5415_309t_5% ~ GoodReads_2850_308t_50% are obtained from the GoodReads_5702_309t_0% dataset by continuously excluding the people with the lowest w value in proportion.
-### The use of this data set file in the experiment
+### The use of this dataset file in the experiment
 This Dataset was used in the experimental Analysis of Dataset Anomalies, figure: "Comparison of the Same Metric Changes across
 Different Datasets" represent the results of this experiment.